12urenloop/STROLL/README.md

 ## Testing CVC

-`test.sh` can be piped into `test-client.sh` to test out count-von-count.
-For example calling `./testsh | ./test-client.sh 10.0.0.10 2583` starts sending test messages to the cvc server.
+`test-client.sh` can be executed to test out count-von-count.
+For example, calling `./test-client.sh` start sending test messages to the cvc server.
+The test batton and station needs to be added to count-von-count config script.
-The only adjustment that needs to happen is to set the stations and the used batton in `test.sh`.